axiom-org/axiom.org/src/docs/creating-a-bucket.md

 application you are using, or it could hold any sort of files you would like to keep in decentralized storage.

-When you store data on the blockchain, it gets replicated among every machine running the blockchain.
-When you store data in a bucket, it only gets replicated among a few different hosting providers.
+Data on the blockchain is replicated among every machine running the blockchain.
+Data in a bucket is only replicated among a few different hosting providers.
 This makes it relatively inexpensive to store data in a bucket.
 With the developer faucet, you should have enough to pay for about 100 megabytes of bucket storage.